HHaughom/FYS3150/README.md

 Numerical integration with Gauss-Legendre, Gauss-Laguerre quadrature and Monte Carlo

 ## Project 4
-2D Ising model with Monte Carlo simulations
+2D Ising model with the Metropolis algorithm

 ## Project 5
 StockMarket model based on transactions and Monte Carlo simulations